apanasyu/TwitterMining/README.md

 # B. Process Table(s) containing 24 hours of tweets

 We are utilizing the nltk library for tokenizing each tweet (from nltk.tokenize import TweetTokenizer).
 The hour from the creation time of the message is used.
-For each token we generate a time distribution (a normalized histogram with 24 bins one for each hour) that captures how likely the message was to be created at any hour.
+For each token we generate a time distribution (a normalized histogram with 24 bins one for each hour) that captures how likely the messages, associated with the token, were to be created at any hour.

 Each time distribution is processed as such: (i) 24 hour time distribution repeated over 48 hour period (in blue), (ii) moving average n=5 used to achieve smoothness (in green), (iii) the start and end of the sleep cycle are the intersection points with a negative and positive slope below 33th percentile (in orange).
 Sleep portion expected to occupy a single continuous segment with three to four intersection points per 48 hours.
 A polynomial is fitted to the sleep cycle: f(t) = c0 + c1 * t + c2 * t2.
-If it is a U-shaped parabola the min is used for predicting the UTC offset of the geographic area that the message most likely to originate from.
+If it is a U-shaped parabola, the min is used for predicting the UTC offset of the geographic area that the message most likely originates from.

-This is an example of a two time distributions.
+Figure below is an example of two time distributions (notice the U-shape valley below the 33th percentile in each).

 ![image](https://user-images.githubusercontent.com/80060152/110045806-3a422580-7d19-11eb-8c29-c8e864ba3447.png)

-The table(s) for which collection is complete can be used to
+The table(s) for which collection is complete can be used to process all tokens that appear at least x times (captured by the minFreq variable).